l-mansouri/Phylo-IMD/README.md

 ## Run Multistrap

 ### DEMO: deploy multistrap on a test dataset
+To deploy multistrap on the provided test dataset using docker:

+`nextflow run main.nf -profile multistrap,test,docker --seq_tree ME`

-To deploy multistrap on the provided test dataset:
+To deploy multistrap on the provided test dataset using singularity:

-`nextflow run main.nf -profile multistrap,test --seq_tree ME`
+`nextflow run main.nf -profile multistrap,test,singularity --seq_tree ME`

 This will use the test [data](https://github.com/l-mansouri/Phylo-IMD/tree/main/data) to run multistrap.
 We use --seq_tree ME as ML takes longer and this is meant to be just a basic test.
 In a normal Desktop computer this should take ~10 minutes to complete.

 #### Output